davidakpele/WebAppBankingSystem/README.md

 # Global Banking System Software With Spring Security, Go-lang and Django

-Create Secure banking system web application with Spring security, Go-lang and Django, The application contains both mobile money transaction, Bill payment and cryptocurrency trading
+Create Secure banking system web application with Spring security, Go-lang and Django, The application contains both mobile money transaction, Bill payment and cryptocurrency trading.

+- This is a prototype of the application,
+> Developed api endpoints to manage the users Global Digital Payment System and crypto trading, supporting both local currency operations and blockchain integration for cryptocurrency trading.
+Implemented features for platform and P2P crypto trading, integrating blockchain technology with the potential for future currency exchange functionalities.
 # Mobile banking functionalities, Bill Payment and Crypto Trading.

 ##Created Complete Global banking system with spring boot, spring rest, spring data JDA, spring session and so on.